AleG94/telegram-forwarder/README.md

     * `API_ID`: the [api id](https://core.telegram.org/api/obtaining_api_id) associated with your Telegram account
     * `API_HASH`: the [api hash](https://core.telegram.org/api/obtaining_api_id) associated with your Telegram account
     * `SESSION`: the session obtained in step 2
-    * `INPUT_CHAT_USERNAMES`: comma separated list of chat's usernames that you'd like to forward messages from (must be present on dialogs)
+    * `INPUT_CHATS`: comma separated list of chat's ids or usernames that you'd like to forward messages from (must be present on dialogs)
-    * `OUTPUT_CHAT_USERNAMES`: comma separated list of chat's usernames that you'd like to forward messages to (must be present on dialogs)
+    * `OUTPUT_CHATS`: comma separated list of chat's ids or usernames that you'd like to forward messages to (must be present on dialogs)
     * `MESSAGE_PATTERN`: a regular expression that messages must match to be forwarded

     <br>